 Prior to his managerial role in FMO, Martin advised board members of investee companies in defining corporate governance structures for challenging new market-settings in the LAC, Asia, and Africa regions, and introduced innovative governance tools and best business practices to help family businesses manage topics such as succession planning.

-From 2005 to 2021, Martin worked for IFC as a Corporate Governance Specialist being based in Cairo and Mumbai, overseeing investments and corporate governance risks in the South Asian and Middle Eastern markets while devising strategies to improve corporate governance across 19 countries in the Middle East and South Asia.
-He supported policy reform with the senior government officials on 20 corporate governance codes and capital market laws in 14 different countries.
+From 2005 to 2021, Martin worked for IFC as a Corporate Governance Specialist based in Cairo and Mumbai, overseeing investments and corporate governance risks in the South Asian and Middle Eastern markets while devising strategies to improve corporate governance across 19 countries in the Middle East and South Asia.
+He supported policy reform with senior government officials on 20 corporate governance codes and capital market laws in 14 different countries.